aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 # Coercing bindable values

 The [bindable setter](bindable-setter.md) section shows how to adapt the value being bound to a `@bindable` property.
-One of the common usage of the setter is to coerce the values that are bound from the view.
+One common usage of the setter is to coerce the values that are bound from the view.
 Consider the following example.

 {% tabs %}